hendrikbgr/YandexMail-Account-Creator/README.md

 * Add ProxyScrape for Porxy Support ✅
 * Use 10 Minute Mail Api for verification and recovery email
 * Create requirements.txt file for easy installation

+Known Bugs 🐛

+* The crawled proxies don't always work. ✅
+* Proxy can be too slow and timeout script. ✅
+* Verification process still needs to be done manually. ⚠️
+* Also auto input can create a block for that email adress. ⚠️